 Stock market today: Asian markets mixed as US government debt talks push toward brink of default

-Asian markets were mixed Friday as a deadline loomed for Congress to reach a deal on the U.S. government debt or face a potentially calamitous default.
+Asian markets turned mostly higher Friday amid signs that Congress may reach a deal on the U.S. government debt that would forestall a potentially calamitous default.

-Tokyo and Seoul rose while Shanghai and Sydney fell.
-Hong Kong was closed for a holiday.
-U.S. futures slipped and oil prices also declined.

-Talks on raising the U.S. debt ceiling continued Thursday while lawmakers left town for the Memorial Day holiday weekend just days before the U.S. could face an unprecedented default.

 On Thursday, the S&P 500 rallied 0.9% to 4,151.28 after chipmaker Nvidia gave a monster forecast for upcoming sales as it benefits from the tech world’s rush into AI.